How to Find a Pet Friendly Vacation Home for Your 2021 Travels

 Most of the vacation home rental sites we’ve featured include a filter to sort for properties with a pool.
 VRBO and Booking.com are great places to start in your search.

-If you’re looking specifically for a private pool, simply narrow the filter to include homes, but exclude apartments and condos (where the pool is likely to be shared).
+Sometimes searching for a rental with a pool brings up apartments with a shared pool.
+If you’re looking specifically for a private pool, simply narrow the filter to include homes, villas, etc, but exclude apartments and condos (where the pool is likely to be shared).

 Unfortunately none of the vacation rental sites currently have a filter to search for fenced in yards.
 Your best bet is to examine photos of the listing, then message the property owner to confirm the yard is fenced.